Disappearance of Conor and Sheila Dwyer: Background

 By 1991, Conor and Sheila Dwyer resided at their home in Chapel Hill, Fermoy.
 By the time of their disappearance, both their adult sons were living and working in London.
 Their son, Conor Jr., later described he and his brother had a "happy and normal" upbringing in the household.
 He also remembered his father had a tendency for practical jokes.

-Conor had previously worked as a hackney cab driver and plumber, and by 1991, was employed as handyman and chauffer for the German businessman and multi-millionaire Fritz Wolff.
-Wolff owned a property in Castleyons, outside Fermoy.
+Conor had previously worked as a hackney cab driver and plumber, and by 1991, was employed as handyman and chauffeur for the German businessman and multi-millionaire Fritz Wolff.
+Wolff owned a property in Castlelyons, outside Fermoy.
 As part of his employment, Conor often drove a vintage Rolls Royce owned by Wolff, which many in Fermoy assumed Conor himself owned.
 Conor was regarded locally as a "colourful character" who had a great love of "sleek, prestige" cars.
 One resident later remembered given Fermoy was primarily a working class area at the time the sort of cars Conor drove did not go unnoticed.

 In 1969, Conor went before the local court in Fermoy on a charge of assaulting a youth following an incident where three young men were knocking on doors in the Chapel Hill area and running away before the resident answered.
 These incidents apparently continued for a number of weeks at the end of the previous year and upset a number of residents, including the Dwyers.
 After another occurrence of these, Conor intercepted one of those responsible and gave them a kick in the rear.
 After Conor voluntarily informed the Gardaí of the incident, the sympathetic judge later did not issue a punishment.
 In 1974, in one instance Conor was fined for dangerous driving during his work as a hackney cab driver.
 He did not turn up to court and was fined by the judge.

 One profile written about the couple after their disappearance, which featured an interview with Conor's brother, indicated Conor had been previously hospitalised for depression and had suffered from it since.